George Q. Daley: Research

-Daley's research seeks to translate insights in stem cell biology into improved therapies for genetic and malignant diseases.
+Daley's current research seeks to translate insights in stem cell biology into improved therapies for genetic and malignant diseases.
 His laboratory has pioneered human cell culture-based and murine models of human blood disease and cancer.
 Important research contributions from his laboratory include the creation of customized stem cells to treat genetic immune deficiency in a mouse model (together with Rudolf Jaenisch), the differentiation of germ cells from embryonic stem cells (cited as a "Top Ten Breakthrough" by Science in 2003), the generation of disease-specific pluripotent stem cells by direct reprogramming of human fibroblasts (cited in the "Breakthrough of the Year" issue of Science magazine in 2008), and demonstration of the role of the RNA-binding protein Lin28 in cancer and metabolic disease.